PVDF

 Chemical Resistance – PVDF tubing is nearly inert to most commonly encountered hydrocarbons, acids, alcohols, and chlorinated solvents; this quality makes PVDF tubing an excellent choice for almost any chemical environment.

-Flame Resistant – PVDF is highly averse to burning and possesses a limiting oxygen index of 95.
+Flame Resistant – PVDF is highly resistant to burning and possesses a limiting oxygen index of 95.
 PVDF’s UL 94 V-0 rating means that even if this material should ignite, it self-extinguishes within ten minutes with no flaming or drips.
 PVDF burns with very low smoke.

 Radiation Resistant – PVDF is an excellent tubing choice for use near gamma radiation.
 This material is matched only by PEEK for its radiation resistance.

-Sterilizable – In line with its biocompatibility, PVDF is amenable to several sterilization protocols including autoclaving, gamma irradiation, ETO, and e-beam methods.
+Sterilizable – In line with its biocompatibility, PVDF is amenable to several sterilization protocols, including autoclaving, gamma irradiation, ETO, and e-beam methods.

 Order Free Samples